KazeShikaru/ChatBot/README.md

 <br><br>
 If you want to manually run the GUI version.
 First you need to install pyspellchecker on rasa enviroment and on the your computer `pip install pyspellchecker`.After that use the following command: `rasa run -m models --enable-api --cors "*" --debug` to start the server.
 After that run the file `gui.py` to start the gui.
 <br><br>
 You can also run the UI and Server together by running the file `mainRun.py` from inside the rasa enviroment terminal.
-However, if you try to send a message in the gui before it connects to the server the GUI will error out.
+The GUI launces once the bot is ready so it may take a minute to appear.

 ## Features that can be converted to APIs
   GUI<br>